Bondster Review: Why You Will Find Better P2P Alternatives!

 If a buyback guarantee is available, then the loans in delay are repurchased by the lender either after 30 or after 60 days.
 The outstanding interest is also to be refunded in the process.

-Unfortunately, there are many lenders on Bondster who do not fulfil this obligation and the platform does not manage to meet the interests of its investors.
+Unfortunately, there are a many lenders on Bondster who have failed to fulfil this obligation in the past (including Right Choice Finance).
+The platform has not managed to enforce the interests of its investors.

 Bondster Taxes